 Chocolate Pavlova Recipe

 Have you been searching for decadent dessert ideas?
-You may find this hidden in an international cookbook, but we are convinced you'll love our chocolate pavlova rendition.
-Jennine Bryant, food photog and recipe developer prepared this delicacy, and it is just as decadent as it sounds.
-With the combination of whipped egg whites, rich cocoa, and whipped cream, this is the most sensational way to say "I Love You" or "Congrats".
+Then look no further, as this chocolate pavolva recipe from developer Jennine Bryant is just about as chocolatey and decadent as it gets.
+With the combination of whipped egg whites, rich cocoa, and whipped cream, this dessert is the most sensational way to provide for lucky dinner guests.

 Gather the ingredients for chocolate pavlova

 Before you do anything, you'll want to make sure that you have the right ingredients for this recipe.
-To begin, drop by the market and select large eggs (kept temporarily at room temperature), granulated sugar, cocoa powder, and, surprisingly, balsamic vinegar.
+To begin, drop by the market and select large eggs (kept temporarily at room temperature), granulated sugar, cocoa powder, and balsamic vinegar for a little added tanginess.
 This recipe also calls for dark chocolate, whipping cream, vanilla extract, and milk chocolate.

 Separate and beat the egg whites